-- Olf the motorcycle is not properly handled, the high pressure inside of the fuel line can cause fuel to leak or the hose to burst.
-Remove the fuel tank (see Fuel Tank Removal in the Fuel System (DFI) chapter) and check the fuel hose. - ★Replace the fuel hose [A] if any fraying, cracks [B] or bulges [C] are noticed. - Check that the hose joints are securely connected. - When installing the fuel hose, avoid sharp bending, kinking, flattening or twisting. - ★ Replace the hose if it has been sharply bent or kinked.
+- OThe motorcycle is not properly handled, the high pressure inside the fuel line can cause fuel to leak or the hose to burst.
+Remove the fuel tank (see Fuel Tank Removal in the Fuel System (DFI) chapter) and check the fuel hose [A]. - ★Replace the fuel hose if any fraying, cracks [B] or bulges [C] are noticed. - Check that the hose joints are securely connected. - When installing the fuel hose, avoid sharp bending, kinking, flattening or twisting. - ★Replace the hose if it has been sharply bent or kinked.

-Evaporative Emission Control System Inspection (California Model)
+Evaporative Emission Control System (California Model)